Board of Trustees

 Karen Rosner, Trustee

 Karen Rosner is Director of Visual Arts for the New York City Department of Education, supervising initiatives that support visual arts educators citywide.
-Karen manages citywide professional development programs for art teachers K - 12; oversees the creation and administration of the annual Commencement Exam in Visual Arts for graduating seniors, and supervises the annual P.S.
+She creates professional development programs for art teachers, supervises the annual Commencement Exam in Visual Arts for graduating seniors, and manages the annual P.S.
 Art exhibition of student artwork at the Metropolitan Museum of Art.
-Karen develops curriculum resources for NYC visual arts educators and led the team that created the third edition of the NYC Blueprint for Teaching and Learning in Visual Arts.
-She also served on the writing team of the revised New York State Learning Standards for the Arts, and supervised its NYC rollout.
-Karen has a Master's degree in Art History from Hunter College and has been an Adjunct Professor at Fordham University and a volunteer at the Metropolitan Museum of Art for many years.
+Karen led the team that created the third edition of the NYC Blueprint for Teaching and Learning in Visual Arts, and served on the writing team for the revised New York State Learning Standards for the Arts.
+She has a Master's degree in Art History from Hunter College.
+Karen has been an Adjunct Professor at Fordham University, and is a volunteer at the Metropolitan Museum of Art.